wolfaholic/asylum-rg-fe-starter/README.md

-# Human Rights First: Asylum Report Generator
+# Human Rights First: Asylum Report Generator - Labs Project - BloomTech Institue of Technology

 ## North Star
 - A search tool to give a user-friendly view into a large dataset of asylum case decisions.